gevulotnetwork/taiko-demo/README.md

 #### Download the proof parameters file

 In order to do any kind of proving, you will first need a 512MiB proof parameters file.
-The way the examples are set up here, we expect to find it in the `./zkevm-chain/gevulot` folder
+The way the examples are set up here, we expect to find it in the `gevulot` folder

 While at the root of the `zkevm-chain` package, run this: